A Message from the Principal

 Melzer also stands out in its commitment to multi-age classrooms: students in 1st, 3rd, and 5th grades loop with their teacher to the next grade level.
 That means that on the first day of each school year, our teachers already have great insight into half the class's academic, social, and emotional characteristics, and can use this information to plan for instruction at students’ readiness levels.
 We also often notice significant gains among students from the lower grade level in each classroom due to teachers’ high expectations and the influence of their older peers who often act as mentors.

 Learning goes beyond academic boundaries at Melzer.
 Our students are well versed in the “Melzer Musts” and assist one another in ensuring that all students are respectful, responsible, and peaceful.
 They also have opportunities to participate in service to the community – from Pasta for Pennies, supporting the Leukemia and Lymphoma Society, to fundraisers for local animal shelters.
-Students also have the opportunity to participate in extracurricular activities, including Student Council and intramural sports.
+Students also have the opportunity to participate in extracurricular activities, including Student Council and choir.

 We are proud of our partnerships with our parents and the community, including our active Parent Teacher Organization and the Morton Grove Library.
 Please consider joining the PTO and assisting us in continuing to meet the needs of our dynamic and marvelous Melzer students.